 Next we have to get to the SAP Cloud Platform cockpit.
 To do this, click on your username in the upper right hand corner, and then click Manage Site.
 This will take us to the Fiori Configuration Cockpit.
 At the bottom of the screen, you will see an image of the SAP Cloud Platform cockpit.
 Click that to launch the SAP Cloud Platform core admin console:

-Next we need to create a role that gives you the proper authorizations to access the Fiori mobile service.
+For accounts created before 4/15 ONLY, next we need to create a role that gives you the proper authorizations to access the Fiori mobile service.
 To do this, click on Security > Authorizations then the Group tab, and finally New Group.
 Type in the name FioriMobile and click Save:

 You’ll need to Assign the following roles to this group: